0m0g1/omniscript/docs/intro.md

 ## Library Integration

-OS's powerful Foreign Function Interface (FFI) allows it to use almost any C-based library that provides static (`.a`) or dynamic (`.dll`, `.so`) library files.
+OS's powerful Foreign Function Interface (FFI) allows it to use almost any C-based library that provides static (`.a`, `.lib`, etc) or dynamic (`.dll`, `.so`, `.dll`, `.wa`) library files.
 This makes OS highly interoperable with existing ecosystems, enabling developers to leverage libraries written for C/C++ and other languages that expose C-compatible interfaces.
 In the future, OS plans to support libraries from other languages if necessary, further expanding its interoperability.

 ### Example: Using SDL2
 The following example demonstrates how to use the SDL2 library to create a window and handle basic events.
 SDL2 is a popular cross-platform library for graphics and input handling, commonly used in game development.